 Office parties have a bad reputation for being boring, somber events where everyone feels a little awkward.
 To be fair, many of them are tedious, especially when employees just want to go home after a long day at the office.

 That said, you can and should think outside the box.
 You might just come up with the best workplace party idea ever.
 Here are a few unconventional events to inspire you.

 1. Host a Murder Mystery Dinner

 Small, tight-knit groups of employees would likely enjoy a murder mystery dinner.
 This fun, interactive event helps old friends create new memories and allows everyone the chance to relax and unwind for an evening.
-Prior to the party, purchase a that corresponds with the number of guests.
+Prior to the party, purchase a murder mystery kit that corresponds with the number of guests.
 Then send invites, get into character by dressing up and enjoy a night of thrills, chills and mystery.

 2. Plan a Casino Night